AltropInc/alt/doc/script/SelfAndOwner.md

                                       ^ ------------- Error: Name undefined
 }
 ```
 The superclass of the meber function `<` is `func`, which is a [stateless class](StatelessClass.md] that has no members in its object scope.
 Accessing the name `a` by using `self` is to find the name `a` in the instance of a stateless class and is an error.

-There a major distinction in accessing enclosing names within a member function between altro and other programming lauguages such as Java and C++.
+This is the major distinction in accessing enclosing names within a member function between altro and other programming lauguages such as Java and C++.
 The distinction is caused by the concept of a member function that is not considered a member class in other programming lauguages.
 In altro, `self` appearing in a member function refers to the instance of the function class itsef, not the instance of the class that encloses the member function.
 To access the instance of the class that encloses the function within the function body, `owner` has to be used.

 ## selfclass

-The keyword `selfclass` represents the actual type of the instance represented by `self`.
+The keyword **selfclass** represents the actual type of the instance represented by `self`.
 Therefore, `selfclass` appearing in a class body may refer to the type of this class or a subclass of this class.
 Example:
 ```altro
 class PointAtLeast2D
 {